bigcompany/safewallet/creating-offline-wallet.md

 On a separate machine you will now download the appropriate crypto-wallet software you require.

-For instance to download bitcoin you would visit: https://bitcoin.org/en/download
+To download bitcoin you would visit: [https://bitcoin.org/en/download](https://bitcoin.org/en/download)

-*Verifying release signatures*
+**Verifying release signatures**

-It's important the release signatures of the downloaded binaries.
+It's important verify the release signatures of the downloaded binaries.
 This will ensure you have downloaded the correct file with no modifications.

-Once you have downloaded and verified your wallet installer you will copy them onto one of the USB sticks.
+Once you have downloaded and verified your wallet installers you can copy them onto one of the USB sticks.
 Use this stick to transfer the installer files to the secure computer.

 You will probably also have to repeat this same process with the device drivers for the printer on the secure computer.

 # Creating safe offline wallets

 After installing and starting your Bitcoin client, Bitcoin should show an error that it cannot connect to the network.
-If the blockchain begins to download you have not properly secured your computer.
+If the blockchain begins to download you have not properly secured the computer.

 With the Bitcoin client running offline you can now generate new addresses using the Bitcoin client's GUI.
 From here you will want to use the `dumpprivkey` method in the Bitcoin console and then save all public / private keys which have been generated.
 A text file or spreadsheet is a suitable choice.

-Save this spreadsheet onto the secure computers local hard-drive, and to the second ( us-used ) USB stick.
+Save this document onto the secure computer's local hard-drive and to the second ( unused ) USB stick.

 Take this document and print it out on your secure dedicated printer.

 Once this process is complete you will have 3 copies of your public / private keys.